Planar Geometry and Image Recovery from Motion-Blur: Normal Estimation from Blur Kernels

 \section{Normal Estimation from Blur Kernels}

 This section describes our approach, wherein we employ PSFs extracted from various locations in a motion blurred image to estimate the surface normal of the underlying scene.
-Fig. \ref{math1} shows blur kernels induced at four different points in the image-plane for two different cases: a fronto-parallel planar scene, and an inclined plane with surface normal $\mathbf{n} = [ 0.4472 \ 0 \ 0.8944]^T$.
-For both cases, to generate the blur kernels, we have used the same camera motion which involves only in-plane translations.
-Clearly for the case of the fronto-parallel planar scene, all the blur kernel are one and the same, since all of them are at the same depth and the camera motion contains only in-plane translations.
+For the case of the fronto-parallel planar scene, all the blur kernel are one and the same, since all of them are at the same depth and the camera motion contains only in-plane translations.
 However, for the inclined planar scene, the size of the blur kernel varies with the scene depth, indicating that the blur kernels themselves carry the cue about the surface normal of the underlying scene.
 This is the key observation which motivated us to formulate a technique where one can determine the surface normal using pixel-shift information contained in the PSFs from different locations in a blurred image.

-In general, the homography $\mathbf{H}_p$ (in Eq. \eqref{single_hom_eqn}) is a function of $6$ dimensional (6D) camera motion (3D rotations and 3D translations).
+In general, the homography $\mathbf{H}_p$ is a function of $6$ dimensional (6D) camera motion (3D rotations and 3D translations).
 However, recent works in \cite{gupta2010single,kohler2012recording} have shown that the effect of camera motion encountered in practice can be well-approximated using in-plane rotations and translations thereby reducing the space of camera motion from 6D to 3D while not compromising on the validity of image formation model.
 Hence, we too adopt this approximation to reduce the ill-posedness of the associated problems that we are going to address.
 Thus we use the homography $\mathbf{H}_p$ which is parameterized by translation along $X$-axis ($t_{X_p}$) and $Y$-axis ($t_{Y_p}$), and rotations about $Z$-axis ($\theta_{Z_p}$).
-Therefore the equation for $\mathbf{R}_p$ in Eq. \eqref{single_hom_eqn} can be simplified to the following form
+Therefore the equation for $\mathbf{R}_p$ can be simplified to the following form

 Furthermore, a recent work \cite{Vasu_2017_CVPR} has shown that, for typical handshakes the blur induced by in-plane rotations of the camera can be very well modeled with small $\theta _Z$ (i.e; cos ($\theta _Z$) $\cong 1$ and sin($\theta _Z$) $\cong \theta _Z$).
 Our proposed solution for the normal estimation tries to exploit the linearization capability of small $\theta _Z$ approximation model for rotational motion.
 Thus for the case of general camera motion, the overall homography matrix can be simplified to the following form.